bigtreetech/docs/docs/Panda_Aura_A1mini.md

         <img src=img/PandaAura/en/wifi_connect.png width="300"/>

-    - Click Connect, and the interface will switch to the WiFi connection page, showing `WiFi connecting...`.
+    - Click 'Connect' to proceed to the Wi-Fi connection page, where the status will display as `WiFi connecting...`.

         <img src=img/PandaAura/en/wifi_connecting.png width="300"/>

-    - Wait a moment, and a WiFi connection status pop-up will appear.
+    - A pop-up will appear shortly to confirm the Wi-Fi connection status.

         - Connection Failed: